OVERVIEW OF COMBUSTIBLE DUST

 - NFPA 664: Standard for Wood Processing and Wood Working

-NFPA does not enforce these standards; however, portions of these standards are being used by OSHA as a basis in the current development of the combustible dust standard.
-For further information on how these standards may apply to your facility, or to request an NFPA compliance review, feel free to contact the engineers at Conversion Technology, Inc., a consulting firm specializing in combustible dust regulations, assessments, and response.
+NFPA does not enforce these standards; however, OSHA and Authority’s Having Jurisdiction (AHJs) are using these standards for enforcement activities.
+For further information on how these standards may apply to your facility, or to request a DHA or NFPA compliance review, feel free to contact the engineers at Conversion Technology Inc., a consulting firm specializing in combustible dust regulations, assessments, and response.

 International Combustible Dust Standards – ATEX (Europe)